orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- [ ] Build up store of equivalences & patterns in some structure.
 	- [ ] Notion of some intermediate state matching a selection
 	- [ ] Causal history = coherence conditions ; ex: some input-output relation where some binary value switches, coherence in mapping 0 -> 0, 1->1, but change in selection.

+---

+vertex = graph which defines edges
+edge = initial/terminals defined on vertex
+-.- = ??? defines two sides of an edge and a way to reference it, .self not sccounted for
+hyperedge: follow entire initial/terminal, skip the .self (-.-)

+vertex; graph of edges in/out
+edge; graph of vertices it's made out of

+Vertex references another vertex
+edge references another edge

+---

 Unprocessed